madflojo/blog/bencane/content/project/efs2.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["golang", "infrastructure-automation", "remote-command-execution"]
+tags = ["go", "golang", "infrastructure-automation", "remote-command-execution"]

 # Project summary to display on homepage.
 summary = "A common sense remote command execution tool inspired by fss and written in Go."